-Appointments are now available to all those 18 years and older.
-Those 16-17 years old are able to receive the Pfizer vaccine, which is given primarily at our Talihina location.
-The other locations will be primarily giving the Moderna vaccine.
+Appointments are now available to anyone 18 years and older at any Choctaw Nation Clinic.
+Those 12-18 years old are able to receive the Pfizer vaccine at our Durant, Poteau and Talihina locations.
+Appointments are encouraged and will be limited daily per clinic.

 To make an appointment to receive the vaccine, call 800-349-7026 ext.
 6, use your myCNHSA app, or visit my.cnhsa.com.